Victor Westerholm: Personal life

 In 1885, he married Hilma Alander, whom he met at a dancing course in Turku.
 She was not a painter, but Victor encouraged her to take courses at the Turku Drawing School.
 They had three daughters and two sons.
 One daughter, Greta Westerholm, was born in Ålands.
 Westerholm lived in Turku where he died in November 1919 from a flu that turned into pneumonia.

-He was calm and thoughtful personality, but also had a good sense of humour.
+He was calm and thoughtful but also had a good sense of humour.
 Together with his wife they were rather hospitable hosts on Önningeby.
 He preferred freedom to paint, but still accepted students and provided instructions at the colony, keeping silence in case he was unsatisfied with a student's work.

 Memory

 A monument, dedicated to Victor Westerholm, designed by his student Wäinö Aaltonen, was envailed by Lemström Canal near his summer house Tomtebo in 1960.